Loose Starter Ground Connection

 When starting an engine, high current travels through the engine and ground cable before flowing back into the battery.
 Electricity always seeks the easiest path to ground.
 A loose engine ground cable will cause excessive current to flow through smaller engine and transmission grounds on its way back to the battery.

 These grounds are of a smaller gauge and can break, blister, and swell from the excessive current.
-This is because when the engine is started, high current that normally flows through the engine ground cable is now routed through the body grounds.
-Excessive current in any cable or wire can cause extreme heat, overpowering the cable and blistering the cables insulation.
+When an engine starts, the current that usually flows through the engine ground cable is routed through the body ground instead.
+Excessive current in any cable or wire can cause extreme heat, overpowering the cable and blistering the cable's insulation.